What are Drainage Systems?

 Drainage systems can be separate for stormwater and sewers but sometimes both these inputs drain into the same underground drainage system.
 The advantage of having separate drainage systems is that stormwater runoff is not so dangerous that it has to be treated.
 This can be drained directly into water bodies.
 Water containing sewage and industrial wastes, on the other hand, can be extremely toxic.
 Therefore, they have to undergo at least a primary treatment before they can be let into water bodies.

-Use of open drains is not a good option to carry wastewater even if the solids have been removed by use of septic or interceptor tanks because people can easily come into contact with it.
+Use of open drains is not a good option to carry wastewater even if the solids have been removed by the use of septic or interceptor tanks because people can easily come into contact with it.
 Moreover, since they are open any excess water can result in flooding.
-The only advantages of using open drains is in its convenience of construction and maintenance as it is easily accessible.
+The only advantages of using open drains are in its convenience of construction and maintenance as it is easily accessible.
 This is why you can still see the use of open drains in rural areas.
 However, in densely populated urban areas, such a system will fail in its effectiveness.

 For more information on wastewater systems and treatment of wastewater check out BYJU’s – The Learning App.